Central Park jogger case: Trisha Meili

 The initial medical prognosis was that Meili would die of her injuries or remain in a permanent coma.
 She was given last rites.
 Meili came out of her coma after 12 days on May 1st, unable to talk, read, or walk.
 She was then treated for seven weeks in Metropolitan Hospital in East Harlem before being transferred to Gaylord Hospital, a long-term acute care center in Wallingford, Connecticut, where she spent six months in rehabilitation.
 She did not walk until mid-July 1989.
 She returned to work eight months after the attack.
 She largely recovered, with some lingering disabilities related to balance and loss of vision.
 As a result of the severe trauma, she had no memory of the attack or any events up to an hour before the assault, nor of the six weeks following the attack.

-Meili returned to work at the investment bank.
+Meili returned to work at the investment banking firm Salomon Brothers where she was a vice president.
 In April 2003, Meili confirmed her identity to the media when she published a memoir entitled I Am the Central Park Jogger: A Story of Hope and Possibility.
 She began a career as an inspirational speaker.
 She also works with victims of sexual assault and brain injury in the Mount Sinai Hospital sexual assault and violence intervention program.
 She had resumed jogging in 1989, three or four months after the attack, and over the years added a variety of other exercise and yoga practice.
 She continues to manifest some after-effects of the assault, including memory loss.